 Santa Cruz has resisted extending its enduro bikes to extreme geometry, with the Megatower having a relatively average 470mm reach (in size large), although there is some geometry adjustment available.

-Light and outrageously capable, the Megatower is most appropriate for riders who prefer to hang-on and allow the bike to plough over terrain.
+Light and outrageously capable, the Megatower is most appropriate for riders who prefer to hang-on and allow the bike to plow over terrain.

 If a frame’s racing lineage is your unit of analysis, this is the world’s best enduro bike.
-Ridden by current Enduro world champion and former Downhill phenom, Australian Sam Hill, the Mega has seen updated geometry and options for either aluminium or carbon for 2020.
+Ridden by current Enduro world champion and former Downhill phenom, Australian Sam Hill, the Mega has seen a significant overall for the fourth generation of the Mega.

-Nukeprrof haven't just added a new material for the 2020 Mega, geometry numbers have been tweaked.
+The sizing and geometry numbers have been tweaked.
 Slackening the head angle, steepening the seat tube and speccing a short offset fork has improved the handling.
-Geometry numbers are still not overly daring (470mm reach on a large frame), but the Mega 290 has 160mm of rear suspension travel that has also been updated for better small bump performance and a reputation for bombproof reliability.
+Geometry numbers find a sweet spot at 64 degree head angle and 78 degree seat angle with a 475mm reach on a large frame.
+The Mega 290 has 160mm of rear suspension travel that has also been updated for better small bump performance and a reputation for bombproof reliability.
+The old suspension design prioritized big-hit absorption capability at the cost of isolating pedal input however the new kinematics have been designed to address this.

 Commencal has been making race-winning gravity bikes for a while now however the Andorran outfit hasn't chosen a second crunching approach with their new Clash.
-For all intents and purposes, the Clash sits comfortably in the enduro category but rather than design an out and out thoroughbred Commencal has chosen more playful all-round gravity bike, funduro if you will.
+For all intents and purposes, the Clash sits comfortably in the enduro category but rather than design an out and out thoroughbred Commencal has chosen a more playful all-around gravity bike, 'funduro' if you will.

-By modern standards, a relatively steep 65 degree head angle will show weakness on steep terrain but combined with 27.5 inch wheels it makes for a snappy direct cornering and a poppy jumper which will appeal to those who spend as much time in the bike park as they do on the enduro trail.
-The rest of the geometry figures are equally un-revolutionary but this creates a predictably dialled bike that most riders will feel at home on from the first lap.
+At 64 degrees it front end is on the money for balanced handling and combined with 27.5-inch wheels it makes for a snappy direct cornering and a poppy jumper which will appeal to those who spend as much time in the bike park as they do on the enduro trail.
+The rest of the geometry figures are equally un-revolutionary but this creates a predictably dialed bike that most riders will feel at home on from the first lap.

 The Taiwanese brand has produced a potential giant-killing bike with its 29-wheeled Reign.
-An evolution of the existing Reign platform, this is 2020’s latest Enduro bike and combines a hugely competent 146mm of rear-suspension travel with an array of fork options ranging between 160mm and 170mm.
+An evolution of the existing Reign platform, the latest model combines a hugely competent 146mm of rear-suspension travel with an array of fork options ranging between 160mm and 170mm.

 Other significant upgrades that the progression to bigger wheels have brought to Giant’s Reign include a trunnion mount rear shock and the choice between 42- or 44mm fork offsets, offering riders, with appropriate skills, a much quicker steering option.